 I am Hana project sincerely thank Creative New Zealand who have funded this significant mural.

-Learn more about Hana Te Hemara, her connection to Taranaki and the movement of Ngā Tamatoa.
+Join whānau of Hana Te Hemara to learn more about her connection to Taranaki and the movement of Ngā Tamatoa.

 Hana Te Hemara (1940 – 1999) was one of the founding members of Ngā Tamatoa.